kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 ### Play Ad Now

 All the above features are supported not only by `advertising` config, but also by `playAdNow` api which gets an ad pod as a parameter.
-So, the app may call whenever wants to play a ad pod.
+The app may call it whenever it wants to play an ad pod.

 ```ecmascript 6
 const kalturaPlayer = KalturaPlayer.setup(config);